-Morgan, a Republican, was the representative for Missouri's 15th congressional district from 1909 to 1911.
+Morgan was the representative for Missouri’s 15th congressional district and was a Republican.
+He served from 1909 to 1911.

 From Dec 1875 to Mar 1911, Morgan missed 366 of 1,612 roll call votes, which is 22.7%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.